 It is also important to attend parents' evenings to be sure you are aware how your child is coping in secondary school and to know how best to support them.

 In Year 8 or 9 pupils will make their choices for GCSEs.
 Some GCSEs are compulsory but others will be in option groups.
-It is important that both you and you child consider these choices carefully.
+It is important that both you and your child consider these choices carefully.
 Schools will provide the opportunity for information evenings for parents and children.

-In Year 9 you and your child may be thinking of transfer to Hautlieu.
+In Year 9 you and your child may be thinking of a transfer to Hautlieu.
 Further information about the school be found on Hautlieu's website.